Three Brothers (jewel): Later history and loss

 When the Spanish match failed to materialise and James died in March 1625, the newly crowned Charles I instead married French princess Henrietta Maria.
+The jewel was delivered into the keeping of the courtiers Lord Conway and Endymion Porter in November 1625.
 Charles continuously quarrelled with the Parliament of England during his reign; one bone of contention was the 'divine right of kings', which led him to consider the crown jewels as his personal possessions.
-Charles was plagued by financial problems and had already pawned the Brothers away in the Netherlands in 1626, redeeming them only in 1639.
+Charles was plagued by financial problems and had already pawned the Brothers away in the Netherlands in 1626.
+The jewel was with Francis Vanhoven of Amsterdam in 1634, and Charles redeemed it in 1639.

 When the monarchy faced bankruptcy in mid-1640, Charles sent Henrietta to the continent to sell what she could of the crown jewels.
 The Queen arrived in The Hague on 11 March 1642 despite the protestations of Parliament that she had taken with her "Treasure, in Jewels, Plate, and ready Money" that was likely to "impoverish the State" and be used to forment unrest in Britain.
 However, Henrietta found that potential buyers were hesitant to touch important pieces such as the Three Brothers, writing to her husband: "The money is not ready, for on your jewels, they will lend nothing.
 I am forced to pledge all my little ones".
 By June, Sir Walter Erle reported to Parliament that the Brothers were still unsold.